Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Conclusions and Discussion

 To conduct our study, we needed to estimate a variety of quantities (see \cref{sec:methods}), including travel times, waiting times, and demographic information.
 We also made several simplifications because of computational and monetary constraints.
 We now discuss some issues that are important to address before attempting to incorporate our approach into policy-making.

 One limitation of our study is our estimation of travel times.
 As we discussed in \cref{sec:traveltime}, we computed travel times using the Google Maps API.
-Because of monetary constraints, we only computed a subset of the travel times and used a graph-based estimate to determine the others.
+Because of monetary constraints, we only computed a subset of the relevant travel times and used a graph-based estimate to determine the others.
 Additionally, we computed each travel time between polling sites only once.
-Computing more precise estimates of travel times is important for better capturing the accessibility of polling sites.
-One way to do this is to compute the same travel time multiple times across different days and times of day {and take an average.}
+Computing more precise estimates of travel times is important to better capture the accessibility of polling sites.
+One way to do this is to compute the same travel time multiple times across different days and times of day and take an average.
+Such additional computations can also help yield estimates of best-case and worst-case scenarios.

-{Another} limitation of our study is the granularity of our data.
+Another limitation of our study is the granularity of our data.
 As we discussed in \cref{sec:waittime}, our waiting-time data is at the scale of congressional districts.
 Because there is heterogeneity in the waiting times at different polling sites in the same congressional district, it is important to obtain finer-grained data for the waiting times at polling sites.
 Having finer-grained waiting times (e.g., if possible, procuring an estimated waiting time for each polling site) would improve our ability to capture voting accessibility.